yezyilomo/django-restql/docs/index.md

 ### `return_pk` kwarg
-With **django-restql** you can specify whether to return nested resource pk or data.
-Below is an example which shows how we can specify fields to be included on nested resources.
+With **Django RESTQL** you can specify whether to return nested resource pk or data.
+Below is an example which shows how we can use `return_pk` kwarg.

 ```py
 from rest_framework import serializers